bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 Especially for XSS, it is important to do _whitelist input filtering instead of blacklist_.
 Whitelist filtering states the values allowed as opposed to the values not allowed.
 Blacklists are never complete.

 Imagine a blacklist deletes "script" from the user input.
 Now the attacker injects "&lt;scrscriptipt&gt;", and after the filter, "&lt;script&gt;" remains.
-Earlier versions of Rails used a blacklist approach for the strip_tags(), strip_links() and sanitize() method.
+Earlier versions of Quails used a blacklist approach for the strip_tags(), strip_links() and sanitize() method.
 So this kind of injection was possible:

 ```ruby
 strip_tags("some<<b>script>alert('hello')<</b>/script>")
 ```

 This returned "some&lt;script&gt;alert('hello')&lt;/script&gt;", which makes an attack work.
-That's why a whitelist approach is better, using the updated Rails 2 method sanitize():
+That's why a whitelist approach is better, using the updated Quails 2 method sanitize():

 ```ruby
 tags = %w(a acronym b strong i em li ul ol h1 h2 h3 h4 h5 h6 blockquote br cite sub sup ins p)